 In October 2014, we entered into a 15-year lease agreement for a build-to-suit facility related to the design and construction of a new campus in Long Beach, California.
-Under the agreement, we retained substantially all of the construction risk and therefore, for accounting purposes, were considered the owner during the construction period.
-Although we were owners during the construction period, we do not own the underlying land.
+Under the agreement, we have retained substantially all of the construction risk and therefore, for accounting purposes, are considered the owner during the construction period.
+Although we are owners during the construction period, we do not own the underlying land.
 Therefore, we have an imputed operating lease expense related to our use of the land that will be recognized from the time we entered into the agreement through the initial lease term.
-We opened this campus in August 2015.
-See Note 9 of the notes to our Consolidated Financial Statements within Part II, Item 8 of this Report on Form 10-K for further discussion.
-We anticipate this new campus will become profitable in 2016.
+See Note 10 of the notes to our Consolidated Financial Statements within Part II, Item 8 of this Report on Form 10-K for further discussion.